SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/loriot-troubleshooting.md

 ### Device registration {#device-registration}

-#### No LoRa device registered in Cumulocity IoT after configuring the Loriot agent endpoint in the LORIOT Network Server account {#no-lora-device-registered-in-cumulocity-iot-after-configuring-the-loriot-agent-endpoint-in-the-loriot-network-server-account}
+#### No LoRa device registered in {{< product-c8y-iot >}} after configuring the Loriot agent endpoint in the LORIOT Network Server account {#no-lora-device-registered-in-platform-after-configuring-the-loriot-agent-endpoint-in-the-loriot-network-server-account}

 Check whether the user configured in LORIOT Network Server has assigned the Loriot admin role since the Loriot agent verifies if the user has appropriate permissions.